Bantchee/calculator/README.md

 * UpdateDisplay Function
     * updates display when you click a button
     * store display value in JS variable (Array)
+* GitHub Link in footer
+    * GitHub Icon
+    * Leads to my profile

 ### Built With
 * HTML